-What is the significance of the statement that "Hashem appeared to Avraham"?
+What is the significance of the statement, "HaSh-m appeared to Avraham"?

-Seforno: This always denotes a level below that of prophecy.
+Seforno: This expression always denotes a level below that of prophecy.
 1

-Rashi: It denotes that Hashem can supply each of His creations with their needs.
-Consequently, If Avraham will go in His ways, 1 He will be for him a G-d and a patron (to protect him and provide him with all his needs).
+Rashi: It denotes that HaSh-m can supply each of His creations with their needs.
+Consequently, if Avraham will go in His ways, 1 He will be for him a G-d and a patron (to protect him and provide him with all his needs).

-Ramban #1 (citing the Moreh Nevuchim) and Seforno: Hashem is self-sufficient and needs nobody any of His creations to assist Him.
+Ramban #1 (citing Moreh Nevuchim); Seforno: HaSh-m is self-sufficient and needs none of His creations to assist Him.

-And follows Him with Temimus (See next Pasuk).
+And follow Him with Temimus (see the next Pasuk, 17:2).

 Whose explanation the Ramban prefers.

-Why did the Avos never refer to Hashem directly by His revered four-letter Name, only by HaSh-m E-lokim (spelled irregularly, e.g. 15:8) or Kel Shakai, as opposed to Moshe Rabeinu, who referred to it constantly (and never to that of Kel Shakai)?
+Why did the Avos never refer to HaSh-m directly by His revered four-letter Name, only by HaSh-m E-lokim (spelled irregularly, e.g. 15:8) or Kel Shakai, as opposed to Moshe Rabeinu, who used the Name constantly (and never the Name Kel Shakai)?

 Ramban: This is because the Avos prophesied with what is known as "Ispaklarya she'Einah Me'irah" (an unclear vision), whereas Moshe prophesied with "Ispaklarya ha'Me'irah" (a clear vision).
 1

-Rashi #1 (citing Targum Onkelus): (a) 'Cleave to My Avodah'; (b) 'Be perfect, by passing all the tests that I place before you'.
+Rashi #1 (citing Targum Onkelus): a) "Cleave to My service;" b) "Be perfect - by passing all the tests that I place before you."

-Rashi #3 (citing Pirkei de'R. Eliezer): (a) Perform the Bris Milah and (b) become spiritually complete, because until now you have been lacking five limbs (i.e. you did not have full jurisdiction over them) - your two eyes, your two ears 4 and the Ever ha'Milah.
+Rashi #3 (citing Pirkei d'Rebbi Eliezer): a) Perform the Bris Milah; b) and become spiritually complete; because until now you have been lacking five 3 limbs (i.e. you did not have full jurisdiction over them) - your two eyes, your two ears 4 and the Ever ha'Milah.
 5

-Ramban #1: (a) To follow along the path on which Hashem leads him - to do His will even before he has been commanded, and to fear Him, and Him alone; 5 (b) To believe that Hashem alone is in charge, and not to follow the predictions of magicians and sorcerers, as Hashem alone has the power to enact and to negate for better or for worse.
-And He will do it for better on behalf of those who follow the path on which He leads them.
+Ramban: a) Avraham should follow along the path on which HaSh-m leads him - to do His will even before he has been commanded, 6 and to fear Him, and Him alone; b) he should believe that HaSh-m alone is in charge, and not follow the predictions of magicians and sorcerers, 7 as HaSh-m alone has the power to enact and to negate, for better or for worse.
+8 He will act for the better on behalf of those who follow the path on which He leads them.

-Seforno: (1): Wherever Avraham goes, he should look at Him, because the highest form of perfection that a human-being can attain is knowing Hashem and going in His ways.
+Seforno: a) Wherever Avraham goes, he should look towards Him; b) because the highest form of perfection that a human being can attain is knowing HaSh-m and going in His ways.
 9

-Mishnas R. Aharon 3 p.
-117: Perfection is specifically through Milah, which is in the body itself, unlike other Mitzvos.
+Mishnas R. Aharon (Vol. 3, p.
+117): Perfection is specifically through Milah, which is in the body itself, unlike other Mitzvos.

 Because a person who has an Orlah (who is not circumcised) is considered blemished in the eyes of HaSh-m.
 Refer to 17:1:4.1.

-Riva, citing E. Elyakim: Before the Bris, his eyes and ears could not see or hear Hashem.
+Riva, citing E. Elyakim: Before the Bris, his eyes and ears could not see or hear HaSh-m.
 This is why he fell on his face, due to fear of the Shechinah.
-(Perhaps "see Hashem" refers to the image (angel) that Nevi'im saw when Hashem spoke to them (refer to 31:13:152:2).
-Alternatively, it is "Hashem's honor", like Targum Onkelos of "they saw Hashem" - Shemos 24:11).
+(Perhaps "see HaSh-m" refers to the image (angel) that the Nevi'im saw when HaSh-m spoke to them (refer to 31:13:152:2).
+Alternatively, it is "HaSh-m's honor," see Targum Onkelus to the verse, "they saw HaSh-m" (Shemos 24:11)).
 (PF)

-That is why Hashem added a 'Hei' to his name, changing it from Avram to Avraham.
-Hence, the Gemara in Shabbos (156a), commenting on the Pasuk above (Bereishis 16:5), cites HaKadosh-Baruch Hu as saying to Avraham "Leave aside your astrology!
-Avram cannot have children, Avraham can!'
+Hence, the Gemara (Shabbos 156a), commenting on the Pasuk above (Bereishis 16:5), cites HaSh-m as saying to Avraham, "Leave aside your astrology!
+'Avram' cannot have children, but 'Avraham' can!"

-As Hashem declared when He created man "Let us make man in our form and in our image!"
+As HaSh-m declared when He created man, "Let Us make man in Our form and in Our image!"